Paulnkk/Modified-cutting-angle-method/README.md

 - Different feasible set ('modified Simplex')

-- Constrcution of auxiliary vectors
+- Construction of auxiliary vectors

 - Coordinate transformation into the modified Simplex

 - Update of the bounds to the optimal objective function value

-- Subproblems are solved by different numerical methods than in the original paper
+- Subproblems are solved based on different theoretcial results than in the original paper

 A convergence proof of the modified cutting angle method supported by 'Global Minimization of Increasing Positively Homogeneous Functions over the Unit Simplex' (https://link.springer.com/article/10.1023/A:1019204407420) by A.Bagirov, A.Rubinov is additionally presented.